dell/terraform-provider-apex/README.md

 # Terraform Provider Apex Navigator

 ##
-Provider is in Beta.
+Provider is in Alpha.
 Support is limited.

 ## Requirements